fuoricentrostudio/YiiMailerInline/README.md

 ## Installation
-1. Copy YiiMailer folder to protected/extensions
+1. Clone (git clone https://github.com/fuoricentrostudio/YiiMailerInline.git) to protected/extensions
-2. Add 'ext.YiiMailer.YiiMailer' line to your imports in main and/or console yii config
+2. Add 'ext.YiiMailerInline.*' line to your imports in main and/or console yii config
 3. Copy mail.php config file to protected/config or add configuration array in 'params' under the key 'YiiMailer'
 4. Create email layout file mail.php in protected/views/layouts/ (default path, can be changed in config)
 5. Create all the views you want to use in protected/views/mail/ (default path, can be changed in config)
 6. Put all images you want to embed in emails in images/mail/ (default path, can be changed in config)
+7. Create the file that you want to be converted in the /css/ folder of your theme and name it mail.css

 ## Usage

-Instantiate YiiMailer in your controller or console command and pass view and data array:
+Instantiate YiiMailerInline in your controller or console command and pass view and data array:
 <pre>
-$mail = new YiiMailer('contact', array('message' => 'Message to send', 'name' => 'John Doe', 'description' => 'Contact form'));
+$mail = new YiiMailerInline('contact', array('message' => 'Message to send', 'name' => 'John Doe', 'description' => 'Contact form'));
 </pre>
 or
 <pre>
-$mail = new YiiMailer();
+$mail = new YiiMailerInline();
 $mail->setView('contact');
 $mail->setData(array('message' => 'Message to send', 'name' => 'John Doe', 'description' => 'Contact form'));
 </pre>